All Episodes

 Exactly.

-They and then and what happens then?
+And then what happens then?

 They use more fuel.

-Uh so you know the answer here is not just conservation, and it's not just alternatives.
+So the answer here is not just conservation, and it's not just alternatives.

 Thank you, sir.